umbraco/UmbracoDocs/Reference/V9-Config/GlobalSettings/index.md

 + **SqlMainDomLock** - Available cross-platform, uses the database to control acquisition of MainDom status.

 *Available  in v9.4+*

 + **FileSystemMainDomLock** - Available cross-platform, uses lock files written to LocalTempPath to control acquisition of MainDom status.

-The default selection is platform-specific.<br />
+The default selection is platform-specific.

-On Windows, MainDomSemaphoreLock will be used unless configured otherwise.<br />
+On Windows, MainDomSemaphoreLock will be used unless configured otherwise.

-On other platforms, SqlMainDomLock will be used unless configured otherwise.<br />
+On other platforms, SqlMainDomLock will be used unless configured otherwise.

 Additionally, SqlMainDomLock will be used when configuration specifies MainDomSemaphoreLock on an unsupported platform.